Oneirical/The-Games-Foxes-Play/design/Development Logs/23-06-09 - Ignorance Turned Thin Mist.md

-*""*
+*"A ruin is the final state of an idea - the data has crystallized into matter, latched itself into the material like a tick - and once all the praise has been drained out, it leaves itself at the mercy of passing hours."*

-- Terminal commenting on his first sighting of the Harmony
+- flavour text of Souvenirs Hauled from Bygone Eras, tutorial node

 ## The Games Foxes Play
 *([complete source code](https://github.com/Oneirical/The-Games-Foxes-Play) | [view all previous posts](https://github.com/Oneirical/The-Games-Foxes-Play/tree/main/design/Development%20Logs) | [play 0.4.3 online in browser on itch.io!](https://oneirical.itch.io/tgfp))*

 I have cloned my source code to Codeberg, because as they say, when it comes to backups - one is zero and two is one.
 Learned that the hard way recently after I casually deleted the backup of my giga-huge DCSS Felid guide a week before the DCSS wiki went splat.
+It's [back]() now, but that was a bit too close for comfort.

 # Dissipate the Mists of Ignorance